My Book-Mrs. Paddington and the Silver Mousetraps

 1. The peanut is actually a member of the beans and peas family.
 Not a nut, the peanut is actually a_______________ Originating in South America, which early people of Peru used the peanut for religious reasons?______________ Name the four states where a city is named for the peanut._______ __________ __________ __________Find the answers at this link: foodreference

 3. The historic path that peanuts took to get to the United States is very interesting.
-Peanuts began in which two South American countries?________ or ________ Which country brought the peanut to Europe from Mexico?____________From Europe, traders brought the peanut to this continent to exchange for spices and elephant tusks:___________ From here, the peanut was brought to North America.
-Find the answers at this link: peanutcircusclub
+Peanuts were growing in which South American country as early as 1500 BCE?_______________Note: The people of Brazil also have a long history with the peanut.
+Which country brought the peanut to Europe from Mexico?____________From Europe, traders brought the peanut to this continent to exchange for spices and elephant tusks:___________ From here, the peanut was brought to North America in the 1700s.
+Find the answers at this link: Peanutbureau

 1. In 1916, 13-year-old Antonio Gentile created the Mr. Peanut logo that earned him a grand prize of $5.00 in a Planter's Peanut Company contest.2.
 It was estimated that enough peanut butter is eaten by Americans each year to coat the floor of the whole Grand Canyon with peanut butter!
 3. 10 billion peanut butter and jelly sandwiches are eaten each year in the United States.